 Its dispute resolution solicitors use arbitration, mediation and other forms of negotiation to help improve the chances of success and reduce the cost of litigation for companies.

-Coles Miller also carries out private client work including moving home, residential leasehold property, wills and probate, trusts, powers of attorney, planning, family law, disputes, debt recovery and equine law.
+Coles Miller also carries out private client work including moving home, residential leasehold property, wills and probate, trusts, powers of attorney, planning, family law, disputes and debt recovery.